 This flexible degree is an ideal choice if you have a general interest in politics.
 We cover all the main branches of the subject:

-The quality of the politics study experience at Newcastle is recognised with an overall student satisfaction score of 93% in the 2013 National Student Survey.
+Politics at Newcastle achieved an impressive 93 per cent overall student satisfaction score in the National Student Survey 2013.

-Politics and International Studies at Newcastle also ranks in the top 200 universities in the world in the QS World University Rankings by Subject.
+Politics at Newcastle also ranks in the top 200 universities in the world in the QS World University Rankings by Subject 2014.

 Politics at Newcastle has an international reputation for its research which feeds directly into your teaching.
 Our research activity focuses on three overlapping areas: